Examples for Segment Routing

 – Segment Routing provides a simple solution for disjointness enforcement within a so-called “dual-plane” network, where the route to an edge destination from a given plane stays within the plane unless the plane is partitioned.

-– An additional SID “anycast” segment ID allows the expression of macro policies such as: "Flow 1 injected in node A toward node Z must go through plane 1" and "Flow 2 injected in node A toward node Z must go through plane 2."
+– An additional SID “anycast” segment ID allows the expression of macro policies such as: "Flow 1 injected in node A toward node Z must go via plane 1" and "Flow 2 injected in node A towards node Z must go via plane 2."

 - Centralized Traffic Engineering—